Got a call about a charity donation that wasn't real—spammy.

 Best practice: call back via the official number listed on the company website/app, check in‑app notices, and never share one‑time codes by phone.
 If you notice recurring issues, use your device and carrier tools (e.g., Verizon, AT&T, T‑Mobile) to block or filter, and add a short factual note here so others benefit from your experience.

-Just an odd call with no clear purpose; seemed like a random outreach.
+Random call with no clear purpose; just wasted a minute.

 Missed the call